 Where required, outside the U.S., this policy may be subject to local information and consultation processes.

 Employees who are working from home, working on the frontlines in our retail locations, call centers and network locations that remain open will have their base pay and benefits protected.
 Commission treatment may vary by business unit or sales role and will be communicated separately.

 Vacation accrual max now 175% through the end of 2022 (U.S. management only)

 It is important to recharge ourselves so we encourage all employees to remember to take time off.

 The 150% limit on vacation accrual was increased to 175% in March 2020.
-This limit is currently viewable in your paid-time-off snapshot.
-It will remain in effect through the end of 2021.
+This limit is currently viewable in your paid-time-off snapshot and it will remain in effect through the end of 2022.

 For our wireline associates, there are no changes and normal carryover rules apply (as defined by each CBA contract).

 Holiday leave update for international (non-U.S.) V Teamers

 We understand that you may not be able to travel during planned holiday leave because of current restrictions relating to COVID-19.
 However, taking time off work is important for your overall health and wellbeing, and is therefore strongly encouraged.